 The memorial at the Dipping Well, High Street, beside the Dog Gate entrance to Bourne Hall has the names, rank and units inscribed of 80 men from Ewell who lost their lives during the Great War.
 The tablet on which the names are inscribed is a piece of Portland stone measuring 4 feet by 3 feet, and stands on a small plinth, enclosed by cast iron railings.
-English Heritage state that the railings date from c.1816, and that they were erected to commemorate the peace of Waterloo, thus they were there long before the area became a Great War memorial.
+Historic England records that 'Local tradition says that the spring was enclosed to commemorate the peace of Waterloo.
+(Links on this site to Locals who died at the Battle of Waterloo and Railings)

 If the 80 names on the Dipping Well memorial are compared with the names on the St Mary's Churchyard memorial it will be seen that they are all duplicated, but that St Mary's bears an additional 2 names i.e. Alfred George Muspratt and George Henry Gwilliam Tomsett.

 At first inspection it appears that the names on the Dipping Well memorial are in no logical order; not alphabetical, not by rank or unit or actual date of death, whereas the St Mary's names are in alphabetical order.
 This is because the Dipping Well memorial started life not as a memorial erected after the war, but as a War Shrine erected during the war, and not on its present position but on the front of the Watch House.
 Names were added in the order of the dates of the officially confirmed deaths of the men.
 Some men were officially 'Missing in Action' and were not declared as presumed dead for some months or even years after they went missing.
 The first War shrine to be erected in the UK was at South Hackney around April 1916, and from then onwards many more were erected around the country, the Church of England being the main driving force.